Commitment + Clinical Leadership = Better Outcomes

 Low cholesterol is important when it comes to maintaining the blood flow from your heart to your body.
 High cholesterol levels can lead to heart attacks, strokes, and other medical conditions.

-A study conducted from the Clinical Nutrition and Risk Factor Modification Center found that those who added strawberries into a low-cholesterol diet had lower oxidative damage and blood lipids, both of which contribute to heart health and diabetes.2
+A study conducted by the Clinical Nutrition and Risk Factor Modification Center found that those who added strawberries to a low-cholesterol diet had lower oxidative damage and blood lipids, both of which contribute to heart health and diabetes.2

-Additionally, other studies show that consuming strawberries regularly lowers cholesterol from anywhere between 4-10%, with some findings lowering cholesterol as much as 13%.3
+Additionally, other studies show that consuming strawberries regularly lowers cholesterol by anywhere between 4-10%, with some findings lowering cholesterol as much as 13%.3

 Adding strawberries to your diet can help lower your cholesterol levels if combined with other low-fat foods.
 Maintaining your cholesterol can help you improve your overall health and reduce your risk for the medical conditions associated with high cholesterol.